-Due to its natural granitic geology, Kezar Lake and its ponds suffer from extremely low alkalinity (typically < 5 ppm), which has significantly degraded by 1 ppm or more in the last few decades at Kezar Lake, Cushman Pond, and Horseshoe Pond.
+Due to its natural granitic geology, Kezar Lake and its ponds suffer from extremely low alkalinity (typically < 5 ppm), which has significantly degraded by 1 ppm or more in the last few decades at Kezar Lake, Cushman Pond, Heald Pond, and Horseshoe Pond.
 Without adequate alkalinity to remove excess hydrogen ions in rain (~ pH 5.0) or acidic groundwater, pH in surface waters can fall below levels deemed safe for aquatic life (pH 6.0-8.5).

-pH in Kezar Lake and its ponds over the same period shows a statistically significant decline at both Heald and Horseshoe Ponds.
-W/hile most waterbodies with a longer record showed recovery from acidification following the Clean Air Act Amendments of 1990, pН in waterbodies of the Kezar Lake watershed, including tributaries, has shown a marked decline since 2014. without an obvious cause.
+pH in Kezar Lake and its ponds over the period shows a statistically significant decline at Bradley, Heald, and Horseshoe Ponds.
+While waterbodies with a longer record showed recovery from acidification following the Clean Air Act Amendments of 1990, pH in waterbodies of the Kezar Lake watershed, including tributaries, showed a marked decline from 2014-2017 with recovery in 2018.